vessl-ai/examples/vllm-run/README.md

 The definition of a Run is written in a YAML file.
 For instance, here is a snippet of the YAML file for this example:

+> You have to replace `{HF_TOKEN}` with your own Huggingface API token.
+Please refer to the [Huggingface official document](https://huggingface.co/docs/api-inference/en/quicktour#get-your-api-token) if you don't know how to get an API token.

 ```yaml
 # vllm-run.yaml
 name: vllm-server